Santa Fe Snowfall Totals & Accumulation Averages

 How Many Snowstorms Santa Fe Gets

 Most days of snowfall in Santa Fe leave at least an inch of fresh snow on the ground.
-For two or three days a year on average, the amount of new snow totals at least three inches.
+For two days a year on average, the amount of new snow totals at least three inches.

 How Much Snow Normally Accumulates in Santa Fe